 Hawaiian Luau Buffet

 As at most luaus guests are escorted to the buffet line by table.
-For such a large crowd I was impressed how smoothly and quickly this process worked.
+For such a large crowd, this process works quite smoothly and quickly.

 Paradise Cove offers most of the standard luau food items: salad greens, pasta salad, macaroni salad, poi, dinner rolls, steamed white rice, lomi lomi salmon, island fish, fried chicken, and of course the kalua pig.
-Deserts include fresh pineapple, coconut banana cake and haupia (coconut pudding.)
+Desserts include fresh pineapple, coconut banana cake and haupia (coconut pudding).